nkuhlen/replication-study-financial-macro/README.md

 The project is built using [Waf](https://code.google.com/p/waf/).
 To run Waf and execute the files, you need to:

-1. Create a conda environment named as the current directory with a minimal Python setup.
-Navigate to the folder in a shell and execute
+1. Navigate to the folder in a shell and execute the following commands to create a conda environment (named as the current directory) with a minimal Python setup.

    **(Mac, Linux)**